• Skip to primary navigation

 The Good

 The No Velcro: When I first got the INSTAgaiters, my favorite part about them was that I no longer needed to worry about attaching velcro to the backs of my shoes to get my gaiters to be effective; the velcro always falls off.
-With the combination of the laces hook, the zipper, and the underfoot strap, there’s no need to worry about messing about modifying your shoes.
+With the combination of the laces hook, the zipper, and the underfoot strap, there’s no need to worry about messing with modifying your shoes.

 The Putting Them On: The Kahtoola INSTAgaiter does not require that you put it on before putting on your shoes (putting on your shoes and then realizing that you’ve forgotten to put on your gaiters is very frustrating).
 In fact, you can’t put them on before putting on your shoes.
 That said, you also can’t take your shoes off without first removing the INSTAgaiter.
 More on this below.